mawyss/scion/doc/protocols/scion-header.rst

 than the previously received EPIC-HP packet, as the response packet does not include the PacketTimestamp, the PHVF, and the LHVF.

-If the sender is behind a hidden path itself, then it is likely that its AS will not accept SCION path type packets, which means that the destination can only respond using EPIC-HP traffic.
+If the sender is reachable through a hidden path itself, then it is likely that its AS will not accept SCION path type packets, which means that the destination can only respond using EPIC-HP traffic.
 Therefore the sender can explicitly specify in the EPIC-HP packet whether it wants the receiver to respond with SCION path type response packets, or with EPIC-HP packets (assuming the receiver has the necessary authenticators to send on the hidden path to the sender).

-To protect the services behind the hidden path (only authorized entities should be able to access the services, downgrade to the SCION path type should be prevented, etc.), ASes need to be able to configure the border routers such that only certain Path Types are
+To protect the services behind the hidden link (only authorized entities should be able to access the services, downgrade to the SCION path type should be prevented, etc.), ASes need to be able to configure the border routers such that only certain Path Types are